What will the organisation of the future be like?

-It’s not only individuals that have to learn; the organization itself is also a living system, and “it” also needs to learn and adapt.
-The knowledge generated in the company needs to be captured and maintained, and the organization needs to adapt to new market realities and a continually changing environment.
+It’s not only individuals that have to learn; the organisation itself is also a living system, and “it” also needs to learn and adapt.
+The knowledge generated in the company needs to be captured and maintained, and the organisation needs to adapt to new market realities and a continually changing environment.

 AI and data enabled

-In the last few years, nationalism and protectionism have risen (Brexit, Trump, and the trade war between China and US being clear examples).
-Then Covid-19 struck a year ago, and the rest is history: border closures, planes stuck on land, trade barriers, dismantled supply chains…
+In the last few years, nationalism and protectionism have risen (Brexit, Trump, and the trade war between China and US being some examples).
+Then Covid-19 struck, and the rest is history: border closures, planes stuck on land, trade barriers, dismantled supply chains…